woossi0/suite/docs/usermanual/source/dataadmin/mrsid/index.rst

 Ubuntu
 ~~~~~~

-.. note:: By default, OpenGeo Suite for Applications Servers (WAR bundle) will not show **any** of the GDAL image formats at all.
+.. note:: By default, Boundless Suite for Applications Servers (WAR bundle) will not show **any** of the GDAL image formats at all.
 To enable GDAL image formats in this type of installation, please see the section on :ref:`dataadmin.gdal`.
 This section assumes that the GDAL image formats are already enabled.

 MrSID support is provided by a separate package called **gdal-mrsid**.